stuart-kieser/Land-value-GIS/README.md

 Converting street address into co-ordinates is done with the Bing Maps api.

 The csv file has the property data: location and price, the location is plugged into the the address tab and the price into the price catagory.
-The intensity should be auto calculated, maybe set to the standard deviation of the data set.
+The intensity should be auto calculated, set to the standard deviation of the data set.

 NOTES:
 Web crawl for property data, format data